jasmineyz/ds-capstone1-highered/README.md

 ## Main Results

-- **The final ensemble model (Random Forest, Naive Bayes, Gradient Boosted Trees) achieved an accuracy of 0.8685, a sensitivity of 0.72, and a specificity of 0.94 on the validation set.**
+- The final ensemble model (Random Forest, Naive Bayes, Gradient Boosted Trees) achieved an accuracy of 0.8684807, a sensitivity of 0.72, and a specificity of 0.94 on the validation set.
-- **Random Forest and Gradient Boosted Trees were the strongest individual models, but the ensemble approach delivered the highest overall accuracy.**
+- Random Forest and Gradient Boosted Trees were the strongest individual models, but the ensemble approach delivered the highest overall accuracy.
-- **Key predictors of dropout included financial aid status, gender, prior academic achievement, application order, attendance type (day/evening), and major.**
-- **All work was completed in R using R Markdown.**
+- All work was completed in R using R Markdown.

 ## Impact and Limitations